 About

 There is one and only one reason I worked for years to write Earth’s Forgotten Secrets.
 I made a silent promise to the kids in the photo and to my other great nieces and nephews.
 Aunt Susie is not going to let people with blind spots (or people who don’t care) steal the future from you.
-I hope readers of Earth’s Forgotten Secrets will make the same promise to the young people in their life.
-It’s time to put families and children first.
+I’ve read that young people around the world are extremely worried about their future.
+The Earth Secrets can help us move beyond “Either – Or” thinking.
+Those who claim it’s “Jobs or the Environment” are leading us down a dangerous road.
+I hope readers of Earth’s Forgotten Secrets choose BOTH.

 The idea for this book began some twenty-five years ago after a science workshop I did for elementary teachers.
 The feedback was positive, but I had failed them.
 Sure, I had provided good information and activities focusing on the hot topics of the day.
 But it was a tiny drop in a giant bucket, and I knew it.
 I wanted to teach them to fish, not throw them a few fish crumbs.
 Einstein’s words echoed in my mind.
 We cannot solve problems with the same thinking that created them.

-Our challenge now is to find ways to meet our needs without destroying the very things that make our lives possible.
+Our challenge now is to find ways to meet our daily needs without destroying the very things that make our lives possible.
 The best way to do this is to turn the five laws into questions.
-Where did this come from and where will it go when I am done with it?
+Where did this (material to make a toy, hoodie, or gasolene/petrol) come from and where will it go when I am done with it?
 Will it cause any problems?
-This new, nonpolitical approach can prevent us from making the same mistakes over and over.
-And it levels the playing field because every single one of us can ask important questions that impact our future.
+This new, nonpolitical approach can prevent us from making the same mistakes.
+Perhaps most importantly, Earth’s Forgotten Secrets levels the playing field because every single one of us can ask important questions that impact our future.
 For more details, check out the Overview section.

 Expect science knowledge, nods to religious teachings, and other words of wisdom.